 Overview of New York Housing Market

-New York is host to some of the costliest areas to own property in the U.S. However, much of the northern and western part of the state remains affordable.
+New York is home to some of the costliest areas to own property in the U.S. However, much of the northern and western parts of the state remain affordable.

 National Mortgage Rates

 Enter your details below to estimate your monthly mortgage payment with taxes, fees and insurance.

 Not sure how much you can afford?
 Try our home affordability calculator.

 Based on a $350,000 mortgage

 |Remaining Mortgage Balance|